qualiu/msr/tools/readme.txt

   --dsc                       Descending order for sorting of matching (-t/-x), list(-l with --wt --sz), sorting-key (-s), time (-F with -B -E), etc.
   -l [ --list-count ]         Only output matched file path list or matched count.
   --wt                        Sort file list by last write time (with -l).
 If used both --wt and --sz, order by prior then by latter.
-  --w1 arg                    Lower bound of file write time, format like "2013-01-10 01:00:00", as a filter to list/find/replace files.
+  --w1 arg                    Lower bound of file write time, format like "2013-01-10T01:00:00", as a filter to list/find/replace files.
   --w2 arg                    Upper bound of file write time, format like "2013-01-10 12:30", as a filter to list/find/replace files.
   --sz                        Sort file list by file size (with -l) and display with unit like: B,KB,MB,GB,* etc.
   --s1 arg                    Lower bound of file size, format like 100kb (No Space between number and unit, use B if no unit).
   --s2 arg                    Upper bound of file size, format like 2.5M (No Space between number and unit, use B if no unit).
   -R [ --replace-file ]       Replace files, search text by -x/-t XXX , replace to -o XXX.
 Without this, just preview replacing.
-  -K [ --backup ]             Backup files if replaced files content (Rename them by appending last write times like: --lz-backup-2018-06-08__09_15_20).
+  -K [ --backup ]             Backup files if replaced files content (Rename them by appending last write times like: --bak-2018-06-08__09_15_20).
+  --force                     Force replacing BOM files.
+Default only replace UTF-8 BOM files which header bytes = 0xEFBBBF.
   -S [ --single-line ]        Single line Regex mode to match/replace (Treat each file or pipe as one line).
   -g [ --replace-times ] arg  Maximum times to replace a line text with --replace-to.
-Use a big number or -1 to stop replacing until no changes.
+Use a big number or -1 to replace radically.
 Default = 1.
   -c [ --show-command ]       Show command line, and you can append text after -c for summary or further extraction.
   -U [ --up ] arg             Output [N] lines above matched line by -t or/and found by -x.
   -D [ --down ] arg           Output [N] lines below matched line by -t or/and found by -x.